Arlington, Texas: History

 In the 1940s, the Arlington Downs was used as a rodeo and event venue.
 Top O' Hill Terrace evaded the police until 1947, when famous Texas Ranger M. T. "Lone Wolf" Gonzaullas caught the gambling operation in full-swing and had the place shut down.
 The 1940s brought World War II to the forefront of the United States, and many families from around Texas moved to Arlington to find jobs.
 Before World War II, the city's population had grown to over 4,000.
 The war kick-started a manufacturing revolution in Texas.
 Arlington was between the biggest aerospace engineering hubs in Texas at the time, Dallas and Fort Worth.

 In 1956, the Top O' Hill Terrace property was purchased by the Bible Baptist Seminary and converted into what is now Arlington Baptist University.
 The underground tunnels and original structures are still standing.
 In 1958, the Arlington Downs was completely destroyed by commercial developers.
 All that is left is an original concrete water trough and a Texas historical landmark marker placed in 2016.
 Large-scale industrialization began in 1954 with the arrival of a General Motors assembly plant.
 Automotive and aerospace development gave the city one of the nation's greatest population growth rates between 1950 and 1990.

 Arlington became one of the "boomburbs", the extremely fast-growing suburbs of the post-World War II era.
 U.S. Census Bureau population figures for the city date the population boom: 7,692 (1950), 90,229 (1970), 261,721 (1990), 365,438 (2010) and almost 374,000 by 2011.
 Tom Vandergriff served as mayor from 1951 to 1977 during this period of robust economic development.
 Six Flags Over Texas opened in Arlington in 1961.
 In 1972 the Washington Senators baseball team relocated to Arlington and began play as the Texas Rangers and in 2009 the Dallas Cowboys also began to play at the newly constructed Cowboys Stadium, now AT&T Stadium.

-On 13 January 1996, a 9-year-old girl, Amber Hagerman, was abducted in Arlington; she was found murdered four days later.
-No one has been arrested or convicted for her murder as of 2022.
-The case led to the creation of the Amber Alert system.
+On January 13, 1996, a 9-year-old girl, Amber Hagerman, was abducted in Arlington and found murdered four days later.
+No one has been arrested or convicted for her murder as of 2024.
+The case led to the creation of the Amber alert system.

 In October 2019, Arlington was chosen out of several major U.S. cities to become the permanent home of the $150 million National Medal of Honor Museum.
 Construction of the museum is set to be completed in 2024.